 Kodi (formerly XMBC) is the media centre at the heart of lots of rasppi media centres.
 But how to package it up?
 A million different ways all of which are tedious to compare against each other and differ in ways you’d rather not know anything about!
 Welcome to the 21st century.

-As a rule, the JeOS distributions run their own packaging systems so you have to do more work to get unsupported software, and less work to get supported software.
+As a rule, the JeOS distributions run their own tweaked packaging systems so you have to do more work to get unsupported software, but less work to get supported software.

 LibreELEC is a JeOS Kodi host (seems active)